openapi4j/openapi4j/openapi-operation-validator/README.md

 ## Limitations

-* Security and *functional* related aspects (roles/scopes, token/cookie validity, ...) are not validated by this module unless specified on each adapter README.md.
+* Security and *functional* related aspects (roles/scopes, token/cookie validity, ...) are not validated by this module unless specified on each adapter `README.md`.
 In such case, you MUST refer and fallback to your middleware layer for documentation.

-Here's a list of currently non supported keywords :
+Here's a list of currently non supported keywords:

 * allowedReserved (maybe forever).
 * allowEmptyValue (will be removed in later version OAS).
 * XML :